Hi Everyone,

 Only you can prevent leaky boxes

-When you ship anything that travels in a bag of water, such as fish, corals, aquatic invertebrates, aquatic plants or axolotls, you MUST make sure your containers remain water tight.
+When you ship anything that travels in a bag of water, such as fish, corals, aquatic invertebrates, aquatic plants or axolotls, you ensure your containers arewater tight.

 If FedEx sees that a box is leaking, they will most likely throw the box in the trash.
 They will not test the liquid to see if it's safe.
 They will not open the box or notify us or you — they'll simply discard your valuable shipment.
 And let's not forget: A leaky container can kill your animal(s).